Becksteinlab/imdclient/docs/source/protocol_v3.rst

 ^^^^^^^^

-Sent from the simulation engine to the receiver each IMD frame if energies were previously specified for this session in `Session info`_.
+Sent from the simulation engine to the receiver each IMD frame if energies were previously specified for this session in :ref:`session-info`.

 .. note::
   While the integration step is included in this packet, this is a result of inheriting the IMD energy block from IMDv2.
-It is recommended to make use of the 64-bit integer integration step value from the time packet in analysis code instead.
+It is recommended to make use of the 64-bit integer integration step value from the :ref:`time packet <time>` in analysis code instead.

 .. code-block:: none